AloXado320/rom-manager-2-c/README.md

 * Memory bloat because original data is still included due to not hardcoding which data can be excluded safely vs what cannot

-* End cake picture does not work sometimes
+* End cake picture does export

-* original levels do not work
+* original levels do not export

 * water boxes do not export

+* Editor Display Lists not auto fixed for fog

 * custom objects do not export with labels (plan to have custom map support)